rust-lang/rfcs/text/3374-cargo-target-features.md

 This field can be specified for any Cargo Target except the `[lib]` target.

 > **Note**: Because features and dependencies are package-wide, using `enable-features` does not narrow the scope of the features or dependencies to the specific target.
-> The features and dependencies will be enabled for all targets.
+> The features and dependencies will be enabled for all targets that have been asked to be built.

 # Implementation Details